reach/router/README.md

   </Route>
 </Router>

-// Then update the App route
+// And finally update the App route
 <Router>
   <App path="/">
     <Index path="/"/>
     <User path="users/:userId"/>
   </App>
 </Router>

+// When all of your routes run without warnings, you can update the import

+import ... from '@reactions/router/compat'
+// becomes
+import ... from '@reactions/router'
 ```

-Congratulations, you're not gonna get left behind anymore.
-I hope to add lots of deprecation warnings to guide you in migrating a component off of `<Route/>`.
-Once the warnings are all clear for a route, you're ready to update it in your route config.
+Congratulations, you're not gonna get left behind anymore!

 ## Legal